What Nursing Specialty is Best for You? The Results are In!

 Pulmonary Care nursing topped the results at 18%.
 This specialty reflects that many of our participants thrive in fast-paced work environments with a lot of variety.
-Pulmonary Care nurses as well as respiratory therapists treat patients with lung and respiratory complications such as asthma and lung cancer.
-Breathing is pretty important so while these nurses are usually found in hospital critical care units, there is a growing need for them in residential care facilities.
+Pulmonary Care nurses and respiratory therapists treat patients with lung and respiratory complications such as asthma and lung cancer.
+Breathing is pretty important, so while these nurses are usually found in hospital critical care units, there is a growing need for them in residential care facilities.

 Breakdown Of Nursing Quiz Responses

 At Nurse.org, we have been amazed to see the growing role of technology in nursing careers.
 Nurses generally need to be tech-savvy to some degree, so it was a bit surprising to see a lack of technological skills amongst our participants.
 In fact, our survey showed that only 26% considered themselves to be 'tech-savvy'.
 Fortunately, this is something that can be learned and there are also many specialties which are more hands-on and only require minimal tech expertise.